douglowder/CriticalUpdatesTest/README.md

 yarn update --message "Testing an update"
 ```

+(This runs a script that manually modifies `app.json` to add a custom `message` property in the `extra` section, and then run `eas update`.
+Doing this results in an update manifest that contains the custom property in the `extra` section of the `expoClient` object.)

 After a few seconds, the monitor status will turn yellow (update available).
 Click on the yellow button to get more information about the update, and see the "Download and run update" button.

 Press "Download and run update" button to run the update.
 Status should be green again, and the app should show that it is running an update.